Funding opportunity

 • innovative and inclusive approaches to supporting the breadth of staff involved in research

-• bolder, impactful research ideas
+• bold and demonstrably impactful research ideas

-• enhanced diversity of leadership voices in research, encompassing technical and professional services colleagues, early and mid-career academics and under-represented groups
+• enhanced diversity of leadership voices in research, encompassing technical and professional services colleagues, early and mid-career academics, and under-represented groups

 • enabled and leveraged research excellence through combining the expertise of all members of the team

-For more information on the background of this funding opportunity, go to the Additional information section.
+For more information on the background of this funding opportunity, go to the ‘Additional information’ section.

 Duration